Instadapp/dsa-sdk/internal.md

 });
 ```

-Note: You can get the specific input interface by calling `dsa.getInterface(connector, method)`
+Note: You can get the specific input interface by calling `dsa.internal.getConnectorInterface(connector, method)`.

 Send the transaction to blockchain.
 CAST YOUR SPELL.